-In fiscal year 2021, we:
+In fiscal year 2022, we:

-- processed approximately 80% of the outstanding shares in the U.S. in the performance of our proxy services; - processed over 7 billion investor and customer communications through print and digital channels; - processed on average over \$9 trillion in equity and fixed income trades per day of U.S. and Canadian securities; and - provided fixed income trade processing services to 20 of the 24 primary dealers of fixed income securities in the U.S.
+- processed over 700 million equity proxy positions in the performance of our U.S. proxy services; - processed over 7 billion investor and customer communications through print and digital channels; - processed on average over \$9 trillion in equity and fixed income trades per day of U.S. and Canadian securities; and - provided fixed income trade processing services to 20 of the 25 primary dealers of fixed income securities in the U.S.